bonyuta0204/ecs-log-viewer/README.md

 - `--duration, -d`: Time range to fetch logs from (e.g., 24h, 1h, 30m).
 Defaults to last 24 hours
 - `--filter, -f`: Filter pattern to search for in log messages
 - `--fields`: Comma-separated list of log fields to display (e.g., @message,@timestamp).
 Default: @message
+- `--output, -o`: Output file path for saving logs.
+Defaults to stdout if not specified
 - `--web, -w`: Open logs in AWS CloudWatch Console instead of viewing in terminal

 ### Example